• Skip to primary navigation

 I also made Sigeumchi Muchim (Soy and Sesame Spinach), Butter Mandu (Butter Dumplings), Seolleongtang (Beef Bone Noodle Soup), and Kalbi Meatballs.

 The Kalbi Meatballs come from the Guest Recipes chapter.
 Daniel Holzman, the chef of New York City’s The Meatball Shop, paired beef meatballs with the flavors of Korean barbecue.
-I love that the meatballs are baked.
-They are so easy to make and seasoned with honey, sesame oil, vinegar, pear, garlic, onion, ginger, white wine, and soy sauce.
+The resulting flavors were fantastic.

 Stack of five Hodduk (Korean Sweet Fried Pancakes) on a white plate.